bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-faceted-textual-search.md

 }
 ```

 You can sort the products that are returned using the `sort` field.
-Here is an example request that sorts products in alphabetical order:
+Here is an example request that searches for products using a search term and sorts the products in alphabetical order:

 ```GraphQL title="Request" lineNumbers
 query {